 The Arapahoe/Douglas Works!
-Business Services Team has increased our involvement in Sector Partnerships.
+Business Services Team has maintained our involvement in Sector Partnerships.
 The Business Services Team actively participates in the Greater Metro Denver Healthcare Partnership, Denver Metro Retail Partnership, Manufacturing Partnership and the Construction Partnership.
-This team is also a co-convener of the Denver Tech Partnership and helped local businesses launch the Aerospace and Aviation partnership.
+This team is also a co-convener of the Tech Talent Denver Partnership and the Aerospace and Aviation partnership.
 Arapahoe/Douglas Works! is an active member of the Colorado Space Coalition, and has recently joined the Aerospace Alley Education Committee.
 Sector Partnerships involve both large and small businesses, and the goal of the Arapahoe/Douglas Works!
 Business Services Team is to participate and listen to industry needs and respond effectively to those needs.
 This ensures our customers are receiving business-relevant training and work-based learning opportunities.